Developer info on continuous integration

 - merge request to

-branch - push in
+developormasterbranch - push in

-branches (eg: after a merge, pushing a fix directly to this branch)
+develop,master,feature/test_cibranches (eg: after a merge, pushing a fix directly to this branch)

 The merge should not be completed before CI pipeline succeeds